-A crucial part of safe sleeping is choosing the best cot mattress.
+A crucial part of safe sleeping is choosing the best cot mattress and bedding.

 The Lullaby Trust, the UK's foremost organisation on baby safe sleeping, recommends that the safest place for your baby to sleep is on their own sleep surface, in the same room as you, for at least the first six months.

 While there are countless pieces of baby bedding available to buy, you don't need that much to keep your baby comfortable and safe while sleeping.

 Read on for our expert advice on getting the safest cot mattress and bedding for your little one.